ibm-cloud-docs/containers/cs_clusters_planning.md

 Choose a machine type with the right storage configuration to support your workload.
 Some flavors have a mix of the following disks and storage configurations.
 For example, some flavors might have a SATA primary disk with a raw SSD secondary disk.

+* **Type of storage device**
-* **SATA**: A magnetic disk storage device that is often used for the primary disk of the worker node that stores the OS file system.
+* **SATA**: A magnetic spinning disk storage device that is often used for the primary disk of the worker node that stores the OS file system.
 * **SSD**: A solid state drive storage device for high performance data.
-* **SAN**: For select virtual machines, the storage device is via software area network (SAN).
+* **SAN**: For select virtual machines, the storage device is mounted via software area network (SAN).
-* **Raw**: The storage device is unformatted.
+* **Raw**: The storage device is unformatted, with the full capacity is available for use.
 * **RAID**: The storage device has data distributed for redundancy and performance that varies depending on the RAID level.
+As such, the disk capacity that is available for use varies.

 <table>